MirzaOzkahraman/P2P-CHAT-APPLICATION/README.md

 Peer-to-Peer Chat Application
 This project is a Python-based peer-to-peer chat application that operates over the same Wi-Fi network across different computers.
-The application offers various features such as viewing online users, chat history, and the ability to initiate both secure and insecure chats.
+The application offers various features such as viewing online users, chat history, and the ability to initiate both secure and unsecure chats.

 Features
 View Online Users: Easily see who is currently online.
 Chat History: Access past conversations.
-Secure & Insecure Chats: Start a chat session that can be secure or insecure based on your preference.
+Secure & unsecure Chats: Start a chat session that can be secure or unsecure based on your preference.
 Secure chats use the Diffie-Hellman algorithm to encrypt messages, ensuring that only the intended recipient can decrypt them.

 Getting Started